(Revised and Approved 10/2016)

 Epsilon Sigma Phi has a commitment to future excellence through the Development Fund to:

-To help reach a projected goal for an endowment fund of at least $500,000, each chapter is asked to name an Endowment Chair to give leadership to the local effort.
+To help reach a projected goal for an endowment fund of at least $500,000 in restricted member donations, each chapter is asked to name an Endowment Chair to give leadership to the local effort.
 The National Board named the Resource Development and Management Committee to give leadership and develop support materials for use with the chapter campaigns.

 The Scholarship Auction at the National ESP Conference generates revenue for the Development Fund and the Organizational Fund (50/50 split).